DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/03-13 Pre-Spring Break Notes.md

 - Hoard mode.
 - Special game mode where the player fights waves of enemies.
 - Keep going forever.
+- We'll use this

 # Motifs for Mindbreak Areas
 - Post processing change
 - Background ambience in the areas
 - Mindbreak splotches as decals or some shit
+- Dissolve shader for